mesonbuild/meson/docs/markdown/Using-with-Visual-Studio.md

 In order to generate Visual Studio projects, Meson needs to know the settings of your installed version of Visual Studio.
 The only way to get this information is to run Meson under the Visual Studio Command Prompt.

+You can always find the Visual Studio Command Prompt by searching from the Start Menu.
+However, the name is different for each Visual Studio version.
+With Visual Studio 2019, look for "x64 Native Tools Command Prompt for VS 2019".
-The steps to set it up are as follows:
+The next steps are [the same as always](https://mesonbuild.com/Running-Meson.html#configuring-the-build-directory):

-1. Click on start menu and select "Visual Studio 2015 Command Prompt"
-1. cd into your source directory
+1. `cd` into your source directory
-1. mkdir builddir
-1. py -3 path/to/meson.py builddir --backend vs2015
+1. `meson setup builddir`, which will create and setup the build directory
+1. `meson compile -C builddir`, to compile your code.
+You can also use `ninja -C builddir` here if you are using the default Ninja backend.

-If you wish to use the Ninja backend instead of vs2015, pass `--backend ninja`.
+If you wish to generate Visual Studio project files, pass `--backend vs`.
 At the time of writing the Ninja backend is more mature than the VS backend so you might want to use it for serious work.

-This assumes the py launcher is in your `PATH`, which is highly recommended.

 # Using Clang-CL with Visual Studio